List of Marvel Comics characters: W: Stewart Ward in other media

 A character loosely inspired by Stewart Ward named Christian Ward appears in Agents of S.H.I.E.L.D., portrayed by Tim DeKay as an adult and Alex Neustaedter as a child.
-This version is the sadistic older brother of Grant and Thomas Ward and a candidate for the U.S. Senate.
-In flashbacks depicted in the episode "The Well", Christian tortured his brothers as a boy, which culminated in forcing Grant to torture Thomas.
-As an adult, Christian entered politics in an attempt to locate and shut down S.H.I.E.L.D.
+This version is the sadistic older brother of Grant and Thomas Ward, who he tortured when they were young.
+As an adult, Christian enters politics, becoming a candidate for the U.S. Senate, in an attempt to locate and shut down S.H.I.E.L.D.
 After Phil Coulson meets with Christian, offering him Grant in exchange for his support, Christian publicly reveals Grant's ties to Hydra.
 However, Grant escapes, ambushes Christian, and forces him to confess to his childhood wrongdoings before meeting with their parents, killing all three off-screen, and planting audio of the confession to frame their deaths as a murder-suicide.

 Raymond Warren

 Raymond Aaron Warren is a character appearing in American comic books published by Marvel Comics.
 The character, created by Stan Lee and Steve Ditko, first appeared in Amazing Fantasy #15 (August 1962).

 Raymond Warren was a science teacher of Midtown High School in Queens, New York, and the brother of Miles Warren / Jackal.
-Raymond had a multi-faceted attitude towards Peter Parker / Spider-Man, and was in fact the cause of his top student's early adventures against the Tinkerer and the Living Brain.
+Raymond had a multi-faceted attitude towards Peter Parker / Spider-Man, and was behind Peter's early adventures against the Tinkerer and the Living Brain.

 Raymond was murdered by the Jackal for his identity and appearance, but his corpse and identity theft are exposed by his former student and Miles Morales / Spider-Man.